Kevin Roche: Early life

 Roche was born in Dublin, Ireland, during one of the most tumultuous periods in Irish history: the Irish Civil War.
 Eamon Roche, Kevin's father, had been jailed twice for "revolutionary activities".
 Kevin was born during his father's second imprisonment.
 After Eamon was released from prison, he moved his family far away from war-torn Dublin to the pastoral hamlet of Mitchelstown in southwestern Ireland.
 Situated at the foothills of the Galtee Mountain Range, Roche's upbringing was anything but typical.
 It was forged by Eamon's keen managerial oversight of the Mitchelstown Dairy Co-operative in which Kevin worked alongside his father as dairy farmers.
 Eamon Roche successfully annexed all the surrounding dairy cooperatives, forging them into the largest in southwest Ireland.
 Later, the creamery was bought out by KerryGold Creamery.

 Roche's life-changing moment came when his father asked him to design a warehouse to store the cheese that the dairy farms produced.
 Seeing his natural abilities unfold, Eamon enrolled the young Roche in a secondary school in Cashel, County Tipperary called Rockwell College.
-It is a well-known school in Ireland where Éamon de Valera, one of the Republic of Ireland's founding fathers, once taught mathematics.
+This is a well-known school in Ireland where Éamon de Valera, one of the Republic of Ireland's founding fathers, once taught mathematics.
 While Roche attended Rockwell College, his interest in architecture came about after reading a book by the English architect John Ruskin, The Seven Lamps of Architecture.
 He recalled that the book "was not the easiest to read but was very interesting".